 Contrary to what many people would like to believe, the Piraeus metro station is not only a 10-15 minute walk away from the cruise terminal.
 It’s more like 25-30 mins away.
 If you take a look at our Athens Greece map, you can follow the blue line and get an idea of the distance.

 *To locate all the Piraeus cruise terminal points of interest on the map, click the link immediately below it for a larger view with a legend*

 View Athens Greece Map - Piraeus Map in a larger map

 On our map of Piraeus port area we have also marked the points where you can find taxis in the cruise terminal area.
 They will be available in front of both terminal A and B. Just keep in mind they typically won’t be willing to take you to the Piraeus train station only!
-So walking certainly could end up the only way of getting from the Piraeus cruise terminal to the metro train station.
+So walking could end up being the only way of getting from the Piraeus cruise terminal to the metro train station.

 If you won’t be walking to the train station but rather decided to take a taxi, you will be saving some time but paying a little more for that service.
 As a matter of fact, taxi drivers inside the Piraeus cruise terminal tend to put astronomical prices on their services and prefer to be your “guides” for the duration of the day.

 So, if all you want is a one-way taxi ride into Athens Plaka or Athens Acropolis, you’ll be better off booking a reputable taxi service online.
 That way you will be paying 3-4 times less.
 Here's a few suggestions for taxi services from Piraeus to Athens that cruisers love to use: